All About High Deductible Health Plans

 full list of 100% covered preventive services here.

 2. Set aside the full amount of your deductible, if you can: If you can, setting aside some of each paycheck into an HSA will gradually accumulate enough cash to meet your deductible.
 You could even save the maximum amount each year and accumulate a large HSA which you could use in retirement.
 A recent study of retirement healthcare expenses showed that households who turned 70 in 1992 on average incurred $122,000 in medical spending.
 That was in 1992!
-The current estimate is that the average 65+ retiree will spend about $5,000 per year out-of-pocket.
+That was enough money for you purchase a large boat or small yacht The current estimate is that the average 65+ retiree will spend about $5,000 per year out-of-pocket.
 So that would be an average total of about $100,000 during a retired lifetime.
 See a great article from Fidelity on this issue here.
 Saving this amount would require financial discipline but with conservative steady investing in your HSA, it is possible.
 Even if you can’t set aside that much money ahead of time, try to save as much as possible.
 That way, you’ll have some savings to fall back on in case of a healthcare emergency.3.
 Shop for low cost, high quality care: Healthcare costs vary a lot, so it’s important to shop and look for the highest quality cost effective care in your area.
 This is where uMedMarket can really help by providing an easy way to shop for local primary care on your phone by transparent pricing, by location, by provider and by quality rating.
 You can then book your service right then on your phone knowing the price before you go in and pay directly from you HSA.
 If you have a HDHP and need to see a specialist or have a big medical procedure, you could end up paying the full cost out-of-pocket. uMedMarket can negotiate discounted rates for specialty care and elective specialty procedures done in a hospital at other locations in the US.
 These types of services are negotiated on a case-by-case basis and could require travel but can save 50% or more compared to local services.
 Ask us about Specialty Referral if you are interested in that type of service.